CBT Therapy Calgary | Beck Institute-Trained Therapists

 Identity exploration and self-concept

 He brings warmth, adaptability, and a deep respect for your pace.
-Whether you're ready to dive in or still figuring out what healing looks like, Max offers the structure of CBT with the flexibility to honor what's most present for you.
+Whether you're ready to dive in or still figuring out what healing looks like, Max offers the structure of CBT with the flexibility to honour what's most present for you.

 What CBT Therapy Treats: Anxiety, Depression, Burnout & More in Calgary